Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Introduction

 where ${\bf{p}} = [{p_1}, \cdots ,{p_N}] \! \in \! {\mathbb{R}^N}$ is the adversarial distribution in $N$ workers, the $j^{\rm{th}}$ entry in this vector, \textit{i.e.}, ${p_j}$ represents the adversarial distribution value for the $j^{\rm{th}}$ worker. ${\Delta _N}=\{ {\bf{p}} \in {\mathbb{R}^{N}_{+}}: {\bf{1}^ \top }{\bf{p}} = 1 \} $ and ${\bf{\Omega} }$ is a subset of ${\Delta _N}$.
-Agnostic federated learning (AFL)~\cite{mohri2019agnostic} firstly introduces the distributionally robust (agnostic) loss in federated learning and provides the convergence rate for (strongly) convex functions.
+Agnostic federated learning (AFL)~\citep{mohri2019agnostic} firstly introduces the distributionally robust (agnostic) loss in federated learning and provides the convergence rate for (strongly) convex functions.
 However, AFL does not discuss the setting of ${\bf{\Omega} }$.
-DRFA-Prox~\cite{deng2021distributionally} considers ${\bf{\Omega} }={\Delta _N}$ and imposes a regularizer on adversarial distribution to leverage the prior distribution.
-Nevertheless, three key challenges have not yet been addressed by prior works.
-First, whether it is possible to construct an uncertainty framework that can not only flexibly maintain the trade-off between the model robustness and performance but also effectively leverage the prior distribution?
-Second, how to design asynchronous algorithms with guaranteed convergence?
-Compared to synchronous algorithms, the master in asynchronous algorithms can update its parameters after receiving updates from only a small subset of workers~\cite{zhang2014asynchronous,chang2016asynchronous}.
-Asynchronous algorithms are particularly desirable in practice since they can relax strict data dependencies and ensure convergence even in the presence of device failures \cite{zhang2014asynchronous}.
-Finally, whether it is possible to flexibly adjust the degree of robustness?
-Moreover, it is necessary to provide convergence guarantee when the objectives (\textit{i.e.}, ${f_j}({\boldsymbol{w}_j}),\forall j$) are non-convex.
+DRFA-Prox~\citep{deng2021distributionally} considers ${\bf{\Omega} }={\Delta _N}$ and imposes a regularizer on adversarial distribution to leverage the prior distribution. \textbf{Motivation:} Nonetheless, previous studies have left three pivotal challenges unaddressed, which \textit{motivates} this work to systematically tackle these gaps through a novel optimization framework.
+First and foremost is the question of whether it is feasible to establish an uncertainty framework capable of not only flexibly navigating the trade-off between model robustness and performance but also effectively harnessing the information embedded in the prior distribution.
+Second, addressing the design of asynchronous algorithms with guaranteed convergence is imperative.
+Compared to synchronous algorithms, the master in asynchronous algorithms can update its parameters after receiving updates from only a small subset of workers~\citep{chang2016asynchronous}.
+Asynchronous algorithms are particularly desirable in practice since they can relax strict data dependencies and ensure convergence even in the presence of device failures \citep{zhang2014asynchronous}.
+Finally, a critical question remains: is it feasible to flexibly adjust the degree of robustness?
+Furthermore, it is imperative to furnish a convergence guarantee when the objectives (\textit{i.e.}, ${f_j}({\boldsymbol{w}_j}),\forall j$) are non-convex.